26 June 2020

 Weeks on chart: 1 week

 Then Jerico's previous single, "Big Area", peaked at number 99 in early June 1989.
 "What Does It Take?" peaked at number 33 in the UK in April 1989.
 Belinda Carlisle, whom we will see in 1990, makes a guest appearance on this track and also appears in the music video.
 This would be the group's last single to register on the Australian charts.
+The single performed strongest on the New South Wales/Australian Capital Territory state chart, where it reached number 148.

 Number 165 "Avenue D" by Etta James featuring David A. Stewart